 Indian Chicken Curry with Coconut Milk, a quick and easy recipe that is ready in about 30 minutes.
 Boneless chicken breast simmered in a rich and flavourful tomato and coconut sauce, with mild spices that give it an earthy touch, this chicken curry is a perfect midweek dinner recipe for the whole family.
-Nothing beats a homemade curry, and my recipe is simple and failproof, that anyone can cook it to perfection.

 Coconut milk features heavily in Asian cuisines.
 From desserts, to appetizers, mains or sides, there are so many delicious ways of using a good can of coconut milk.
 Although coconut curries are mostly associated with the Thai cuisine, and less with the Indian food, that does not mean that we can't prepare an awesome Indian curry with coconut milk.